sqlfluff/sqlfluff/docs/source/configuration.rst

 Broadly this is accurate, however within the configuration loader this will still be used to overwrite previous *values* in other config files.
-As such this introduces the idea of config *blocks* which could be selectively overwritten by other configuration files downsteam as required.
+As such this introduces the idea of config *blocks* which could be selectively overwritten by other configuration files downstream as required.

 In addition to macros specified in the config file, macros can also be loaded from a file or folder.
 The path to this macros folder must be